Kids Underwear Shapes Explained

-Brief: The brief is a classic underwear style.
-It’s cut a little fuller, with a higher rise and wider waistline.
+Briefs: The brief is a classic and timeless underwear shape.
+It’s cut a little bit full, with a higher rise and wider waistline than the bikini.
+The Lucky and Me brief fit is perfect for the girl who desires a moderate amount of coverage.
+The leg opening is placed and designed to provide comfortable security.
 This style is made for coverage and comfort and is ideal for any situation.

-Bikini: The bikini style of panty is cut a little bit lower, with a narrower side seam and rise.
-This style, like in our Ava Bikini, is perfect for the girl who doesn’t like a lot of fabric.
-Some of us are just more comfortable when our panties lie a little below the waistline.
+Bikinis: The bikini style of panty sits a little bit lower on the waist, with a narrower side seam and shorter rise.
+This style is perfect for the minimalist girl who likes a panty to do its job without a lot of fabric.
+And the bikini’s waistband placement is just more comfortable for some girls.

-Boyshort: The Boyshort style is constructed a little bit more like a boy’s brief – the legs come a little bit down the thigh.
+Boyshorts: The boyshort style is constructed more like a boy’s brief – the legs come a little bit down the thigh.
+The boyshort shape has a longer rise and higher waistband than our brief.
+Many girls love the boyshort shape for the slightly lower leg opening that provides secure comfort under anything.
 This panty style is a comfortable option that provides the most coverage and is perfect for modesty and style.
-Our Annika Boyshorts offer complete coverage featuring our signature super-soft cotton/modal blend that won’t ride up.

-Hipster: This style is the perfect one for girls who like full coverage but want the waist band to sit just below their waistline.
-This style can be especially comfortable under bike shorts and leggings because the hipster’s lower rise ensures the waistband will not double up with the outer garment.
+Hipster: The hipster style is the perfect one for girls who like full coverage but want the waist band to sit just below their waistline.
+This style has wider side seams and a bit more coverage than the bikini.
+The hipster style can be especially comfortable because the hipster’s lower rise ensures the waistband will not double up with another garment.
+This is especially desirable for the budding gymnast or dancer.
 As an added bonus, the waistband will not show!

-Boys Briefs: The boys brief is cut just like the traditional men’s brief- but is much more fun in fashion-forward colors.
-This style is perfect for the boy who wants the least amount of fabric, while still retaining the functionality.
-The leg and waist elastic are positioned for maximum comfort and flexibility such as in our Lucas Briefs.
+Boy’s Briefs: The boys brief is shaped just like the traditional men’s brief that many dads wear.
+The brief is designed for fit and comfort.
+This style is perfect for the boy who likes the security of a brief without any additional fabric.
+The leg and waist elastic are positioned for maximum comfort and flexibility.

-Boxer Brief: This style combines the best of briefs and boxers that’s ideal for the boy who wants a little more coverage but doesn’t like the feeling of a boxer’s loose fabric.
-The knit fabric provides some support, and the leg elastic is positioned for comfort and security such as in our Liam Boxer Briefs and Grayson Boxer Briefs.
+Boxer Briefs: The boxer brief style combines the best of brief and boxer qualities.
+The fit is closer to a brief, with the longer leg length of a boxer.
+The boxer brief leg is snugger than the boxer, with leg elastic to help keep the fabric in place.
+This style is ideal for the boy who wants a little more coverage but doesn’t like the feeling of a boxer’s loose fabric.
+The knit fabric provides some support, and the leg elastic provides comfort and security.

 Liz Smith has worked across the globe for many of the world’s major apparel brands, including Victoria’s Secret, Chico’s, Justice, and Hanes.
 She has earned thousands of airline points and worn out several suitcases visiting factories in more than 20 countries to ensure that production is of the highest standard.
 Liz has managed all aspects of garment production, from design through fabric development to sewing and merchandising– so she knows what it takes to make high-quality apparel.
 Liz is thrilled to share her knowledge about clothes to help discerning customers choose the finest products.